 5) Contact Info: You should at minimum have a contact page with an email address and phone number that your visitors can get in touch with you.
 A bonus is if you include links to your social profiles.

 6) Fast Loading Times: Nobody likes a slow loading website, and according to Google, most sites should load in under 3 seconds.
-Not to worry though – tools like WPRocket can quickly help decrease load times and create a better experience for your website visitors.
+Not to worry though – caching and speed optimization plugins like WPRocket can quickly help decrease load times and create a better experience for your website visitors.

 7) Content Strategy: I get it!
 Most business owners don’t like blogging for their business.
 However, according to HubSpot, it is the piece of your marketing plan that continuously demonstrates who you are and the expertise you bring to your industry.
 Having a solid content strategy enables you to educate your audience.
 It also reinforces that your product or service is the ideal solution to their problem.